 The legality of targeted killing of unarmed suspects in unoccupied lands who are not actively engaged in combat has been scrupulously examined and called into question by a number of scholars, including two successive UN Special Rapporteurs on Extrajudicial Execution, Philip Alston and Christof Heyns.
 Among other problems, if the persons being killed were truly “soldiers”, then they would need to be provided with the opportunity to surrender in accordance with the Geneva Conventions.
 If, on the other hand, they are truly suspects, then they are protected by Article 11 of the Universal Declaration of Human Rights, the “innocent until proven guilty” clause.

 US government officials and other drone program supporters maintain that the targeted suspects are unlawful combatants, who are therefore not protected by military protocols and international law.
-In 2010, the US government issued a White Paper asserting that the targeted killing of even US citizens was permitted under some circumstances by both domestic and international law.
+In 2010, the US government issued a White Paper asserting that the targeted killing even of US citizens was permitted under some circumstances by both domestic and international law.
 The argument rests on a contentious redefinition of “imminent threat” as not requiring immediacy.
 It also trades on the drone warriors’ flexible and contestable concept of “infeasibility of capture”.

 A sober look at the data makes clear that the capture of drone strike targets has essentially been defined as “infeasible”.
 “Infeasibility of capture” does not denote the physical inability of a team of Navy SEALS to descend from the sky and encircle a suspect.
 Rather, “infeasibility of capture” connotes an unwillingness to expend resources and risk US lives.
 The political difficulty of housing a suspect, should he in fact be captured rather than killed, has also figured into the drone warriors’ calculus.